Medical questions & health advice by board certified doctors

-Is alcohol the reason I have throat hoarseness when I wake up?
+"Is alcohol the reason I have throat hoarseness when I wake up?"

 Is it because I am dehydrated?
 It takes a while for my throat to feel normal and I don't drink that much.
 Maybe a few shots.
 I'm a 32 year old man.
 Should I not drink?

 Hoarseness is a relatively common complaint and reason for visits to the ENT (ears, nose, throat doctor) office.
 One of the most common causes of hoarseness is reflux.
 There is something called laryngo-pharyngeal reflux disease (LPRD) which may be the etiology of your hoarseness.
 When you are awake and upright, gravity along with your esophageal sphincter (valve-like muscle at the top of your stomach) help to keep stomach acid from refluxing into your esophagus (swallowing tube).
 However, at night when you are lying flat gravity is no longer helping prevent reflux, and if the valve isn't functioning properly, stomach acid can pass into the esophagus and all the way up to the larynx where it irritates the back of the throat and can cause hoarseness.
 This causes mucosal changes in the larynx which can sometimes be seen by exam in the ENT's office.
 Furthermore alcohol causes relaxation of the esophageal sphincter, so if you drink at night before bed, you are at even higher risk of refluxing.
 This is my best guess without actually looking at you, and without being able to ask you more questions.
 I would definitely recommend seeing an ENT to get checked out.
 I hope this helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.